 Five Good Reasons to Really Motivate You to Quit Smoking Now

-If you are like most smokers, you want to quit, but you are not motivated by pictures of cancerous lungs, and scary warnings on cigarette packs.
-You probably don't respond to statistics about heart disease, shortened lifespan or what your second hand smoke is doing to those you live with, either.
+If you are like most smokers, you want to quit—but you are not motivated by pictures of cancerous lungs or scary warnings on cigarette packs.
+You probably don't respond to statistics about heart disease, shortened lifespan, or what your second-hand smoke is doing to those you live with, either.

 That's the way it was for me.
-I smoked in the car when driving my kids around and thought it was OK because I kept the window open.
+I smoked in the car when driving my kids around and thought it was okay because I kept the window open.
 Talk about denial.
-I found all the health horror stories tiresome and just closed my eyes and hoped it wouldn't happen to me.
+I found all the health horror stories tiresome and just closed my eyes, hoping none of those things would happen to me.

 1. Smoking Decreases the Value of Your Car

 I know you said you wouldn't smoke in the car, but I bet you do.
 And even though you can't smell it, I bet your car dashboard and upholstery are permeated with the stink of old cigarettes.
 There are probably a few burns and stains as well.

 Those little pine tree shaped deodorizers do next to nothing, and even if you have your car totally detailed before trying to sell it, any used car dealer worth his salt is going to know that this car belonged to a smoker and guess what—that one fact decreases the car's value by hundreds if not thousands of dollars, depending on make and model, of course.
 You might want to consider quitting if you have a new car or are considering buying one—at least keep in mind that each time you light up in your car, you are decreasing its value.